hasadna/open-bus-pipelines/README.md

 # Open Bus Pipelines

-An airflow server which manages the Open Bus project's processing pipelines
+An airflow server which manages the Open Bus project's processing pipelines.

+The actual processing is implemented in other repositories, this project only defines how / when to run the different processing jobs and the dependencies between the jobs.

+All the jobs run on the same server (the one where airflow scheduler runs) but use a different Python interpreter which supports updating the job's code without restarting the Airflow server.

 ## Docker Compose environment